Rishikant181/Rettiwt-API/README.md

 Messages whose key is unavailable or invalid are preserved with an empty body and `isEncrypted: true`.
-Successfully decrypted XChat messages also retain `isEncrypted: true` to indicate how their payload was transported.
+Successfully decrypted XChat messages also retain `isEncrypted: true` to indicate how their payload was transported; the flag does not indicate whether local decryption succeeded.
 Rettiwt does not persist conversation keys.

-PIN-based recovery is optional and does not increase the install size for other Rettiwt users.
+#### Recovering XChat keys with a PIN

-Install X's official Chat SDK and its Juicebox peer when the feature is needed:
+PIN-based recovery and verified event decryption are powered by X's open-source [Chat XDK](https://github.com/xdevplatform/chat-xdk), which made this integration significantly faster to implement.
+The SDK is optional and does not increase the install size for other Rettiwt users.
+Install it and its Juicebox peer when the feature is needed:

 ```sh
 npm install @xdevplatform/chat-xdk juicebox-sdk